OperationSpark/action-nats-publish/README.md

 The [`action.yml`](action.yml) file defines metadata about your action, such as input(s) and output(s).
 For details about this file, see [Metadata syntax for GitHub Actions](https://docs.github.com/en/actions/creating-actions/metadata-syntax-for-github-actions).

-When you copy this repository, update `action.yml` with the name, description, inputs, and outputs for your action.

 ## Update the Action Code